 Monica rested her cramped hand on the desk and tried to forget how much it hurt from writing a summary of six months’ worth of backdated study notes.
 “I’m glad she’s safe after all that happened,” she said.

 “Thanks,” said Hapi.
-“By the way, Nicki, you should get that hand checked out or something.”
+“By the way, Momo, you should get that hand checked out or something.”

 Ferdinand, satisfied that his study group monitoring work was done, left the classroom to visit the knights’ quarters while Monica walked across the bridge to the infirmary to look for Manuela.
 Only Edelgard and Hubert stayed behind after the room had cleared out.
 “May I have a few moments of your time, Lady Edelgard?” he asked.